segunofe/TerraformStartHere/README.md

-Step-By-Step guide to learning automation (IaC) using Terraform
+**Step-By-Step guide to learning automation (IaC) using Terraform**

-Challenge: Automate the provisioning of an S3 bucket and an EC2 instance in AWS
+_Challenge_: Automate the provisioning of an S3 bucket and an EC2 instance in AWS

-Step 1: Install Terraform on your laptop
+_Step 1_: Install Terraform on your laptop

 On Windows: https://youtu.be/4yvlR4_5ZF0